-- 4. Definitions. - a.
-Non-profit organization means any corporation, trust, association, cooperative, or other organization which: - (1) is operated primarily for scientific, educational, service, charitable, or similar purposes in the public interest; - (2) is not organized primarily for profit; and - (3) uses its net proceeds to maintain, improve, and/or expand its operations.
-For this purpose, the term "non-profit organization" excludes (i) colleges and universities; (ii) hospitals; (iii) State, local, and federally-recognized Indian tribal governments; and (iv) those non-profit organizations which are excluded from coverage of this Circular in accordance with paragraph 5. - b.
-Prior approval means securing the awarding agency's permission in advance to incur cost for those items that are designated as requiring prior approval by the Circular.
+- (a) Non-profit organization means any corporation, trust, association, cooperative, or other organization which: - (1) Is operated primarily for scientific, educational, service, charitable, or similar purposes in the public interest: - (2) Is not organized primarily for profit; and - (3) Uses its net proceeds to maintain, improve, and/or expand its operations.
+For this purpose, the term "non-profit organization" excludes colleges and universities; hospitals; State, local, and federally-recognized Indian tribal governments; and those non-profit organizations which are excluded from coverage of this part in accordance with §230.20(c). - (b) Prior approval means securing the awarding agency's permission in advance to incur cost for those items that are designated as requiring prior approval by the part and its Appendices.
 Generally this permission will be in writing.
-Where an item of cost requiring prior approval is specified in the budget of an award, approval of the budget constitutes approval of that cost. - 5.
-Exclusion of some non-profit organizations.
-Some non-profit organizations, because of their size and nature of operations, can be considered to be similar to commercial concerns for purpose of applicability of cost principles.
-Such non-profit organizations shall operate under Federal cost principles applicable to commercial concerns.
-A listing of these organizations is contained in Attachment C. Other organizations may be added from time to time. - 6.
-Responsibilities.
-Agencies responsible for administering programs that involve awards to non-profit organizations shall implement the provisions of this Circular.
-Upon request, implementing instruction shall be furnished to OMB.
-Agencies shall designate a liaison official to serve as the agency representative on matters relating to the implementation of this Circular.
-The name and title of such representative shall be furnished to OMB within 30 days of the date of this Circular. - 7.
-Attachments.
-The principles and related policy guides are set forth in the following Attachments:
+Where an item of cost requiring prior approval is specified in the budget of an award, approval of the budget constitutes approval of that cost.